 - National Insurance Credit

 If the learner’s partner are employed with a total household income below £35,000 in the most recent full financial year then please supply the following evidence for all working adults.
-P60 for April this year or March this year wage slip showing total income to date.
+Most recent P60 or most recent March wage slip showing total income to date.